 Cats purr in a variety of situations, but if they’re purring while they’re lying next to you on the sofa, you can be pretty sure it’s because they feel relaxed and happy in your presence.
 One theory is that cats have learned that purring creates a positive feedback loop: if they purr when we stroke them, we’re likely to carry on.
 Clever things!

 6. The slow blink

 Did you know that adult cats don’t meow at other cats?
 They usually communicate with other felines through hisses or growls.
-But cats have learned that a meow is a great way to get a human’s attention.
+But some cats have learned that a meow is a great way to get a human’s attention.
 Cats meow for many reasons, including when they’re hungry or in pain.
-But if your cat unleashes a stream of multiple meows when you walk through the door, you can take it that they’re pleased to see you.
+But if your cat unleashes a stream of multiple meows when you walk through the door, you can take it as a sign that they’re pleased to see you.

 Does your cat seem anxious?

 There’s something wonderfully contagious about seeing your cat in a good mood.
 But if your cat is frequently stressed, anxious, or seems on edge, why not try giving them YuMOVE Calming Care for Cats to help support calm behaviour, reduce stress and ease anxiety?